Electronic Wills Better For Modern LIfe - But Are They Legal?

 However, we’ll be studying the results of the public consultation (which closed on 10 November) very closely.

 There’s legitimate concern among solicitor colleagues over data security.
-Not least how best to establishing whether the correct person signed the will.
-Then there are issues surrounding undue influence being brought to bear, especially on the most vulnerable.
+Not least, how best to establish whether the correct person signed the will.
+Then, issues surrounding undue influence are being brought to bear, especially on the most vulnerable.

-Sadly, as we become more reliant on technology, without stringent regulation, badly drawn-up wills will run the risk of your estate falling into the wrong hands.
+Sadly, as we become more reliant on technology, without stringent regulation, poorly drawn-up wills will run the risk of your estate falling into the wrong hands.

 In the meantime, if you’d like to discuss how best to make a will, please contact us.
 We’re here to help.